-BOE has performed an evaluation of whether emergency Regulation 202 is inconsistent or incompatible with existing state regulations and determined that the emergency regulation is not inconsistent or incompatible with existing state regulations.
-This is because Rule 202 is the only regulation governing rules applicable to the property taxation of certificated aircraft.
-In addition, BOE has determined that there are no comparable federal regulations or statutes to emergency Regulation 202.
+The Board has performed an evaluation and determined that emergency Rule 202 is not inconsistent or incompatible with existing state regulations; this is because Rule 202 is the only regulation governing the rules applicable to the property taxation of certificated aircraft.
+In addition, the Board has determined that there are no comparable federal regulations or statutes to emergency Rule 202 or its proposed readoption.